Be Heart Smart: Get Screened for Heart DiseaseFeb. 3, 2020

 - Getting regular blood pressure and cholesterol checks

-- Scheduling a heart scan and vascular screening
+- Asking your doctor whether you may benefit from a heart scan or vascular screening

 "In addition, being aware of your risk factors is key to preventing the onset of heart disease and other cardiovascular conditions," Dr. Khoshnevis says.